Matrix Decomposition and Applications: Coordinate Transformation in Matrix Decomposition

-\paragraph{Coordinate defined by an orthogonal matrix} A $3\times 3$ orthogonal matrix $\bQ$ defines a ``better" coordinate system since the three columns (i.e., basis) are orthonormal to each other. $\bQ\bv$ is to transfer $\bv$ from the Cartesian to the coordinate system defined by the orthogonal matrix.
-Since the basis vectors from the orthogonal matrix are orthonormal, just like the three vectors $\be_1, \be_2, \be_3$ in the Cartesian coordinate system, the transformation defined by the orthogonal matrix just rotates or reflects the Cartesian system. $\bQ^\top$ can help transfer back to the Cartesian coordinate system.
+\paragraph{Coordinate defined by an orthogonal matrix.} A $3\times 3$ orthogonal matrix $\bQ$ defines a ``better" coordinate system since its three columns, forming the basis, are mutually orthonormal (same as those in the Cartesian coordinate system).
+The operation $\bQ\bv$ facilitates the transition of $\bv$ from the Cartesian coordinate system to the one defined by the orthogonal matrix.
+Since the basis vectors from the orthogonal matrix exhibit orthonormality, just like the three vectors $\be_1, \be_2, \be_3$ in the Cartesian coordinate system, the transformation induced by the orthogonal matrix involves rotating or reflecting the Cartesian system.
+To revert to the Cartesian coordinate system, one can utilize $\bQ^{-1}=\bQ^\top$.